Soumedhik/Aethersaga/content/pages/about.md

 ---

 AetherSaga AI is the applied research group born out of [Sister Nivedita University](https://snuniv.ac.in) where faculty, researchers, and students gather to imagine friendlier, smarter machines.
+We care about translating rigorous AI breakthroughs into tangible, community-focused impact.

 We advance the frontier of artificial intelligence by developing systems that not only process information but also acquire, reason with, and co-design tools with partners invested in education, healthcare, and sustainable cities.